agrc/gis.utah.gov/_posts/2021-08-30-census-2020-redistricting-data.md

   - demographic
 ---

-Good news, 2020 census redistricting data is now available for the state of Utah in easy to use GIS formats!
+Good news, 2020 census redistricting data is now available for Utah in easy to use GIS formats!

 In mid-August, the Census Bureau published the [PL 94-171 Redistricting Data Summary Files](https://www.census.gov/programs-surveys/decennial-census/about/rdo/summary-files.html) from the 2020 Census.
 This is a pre-release of the 2020 census data, in legacy file format, and contains the elements that pertain to drawing new congressional districts and state legislative districts (state senate and house).